 In this tutorial, you will learn how to import stock prices in Excel.

 Click on “Historical Data” to obtain all stock quotes

-Data processing before importing
+Yahoo Finance to Excel – Data processing before importing

-This is optional; we do this to avoid the problem with the system separators.
+This step is optional; we do this to avoid the problem with the system separators.
 Our decimal separator is the “comma” and the Thousands separator is the “dot”.

 The file that you downloaded from Yahoo Finance uses the “comma” to separate the single data and use the “dot” as a decimal separator.